-- NCCN's Oncology Research Program (ORP) has awarded \$74.6 million to NCCN Member Institutions in research grants from major pharmaceutical companies and managed by ORP to support investigatorinitiated trials and Quality Initiatives at Member Institutions and their affiliates.
-NCCN's ORP has facilitated the awarding of an additional \$10.3 million to Member Institutions in research grants from major pharmaceutical companies that are externally managed by the grantor. - Through donations and support, the NCCN Foundation® has funded research from 75 young investigators from across NCCN Member Institutions.
+- NCCN's Oncology Research Program (ORP) has awarded a total of \$85.2 million. - \$73.8 million has been awarded to NCCN Member Institutions: \$57.5 million for studies overseen by ORP and the remaining \$16.3 million was managed by the grantor - Through donations and support, the NCCN Foundation[®] has funded research from 79 young investigators from across NCCN Member Institutions.